ScriptFUSION/Porter/README.md

 Any connector can be wrapped in a `CachingConnector` to provide [PSR-6][] caching facilities to the base connector.
 Porter ships with one cache implementation, `MemoryCache`, which caches fetched data in memory, but this can be substituted for any other PSR-6 cache implementation.
 The `CachingConnector` caches raw responses for each unique request, where uniqueness is determined by `DataSource::computeHash`.

-Remember that whilst using a `CachingConnector` enables caching, caching must also be enabled on a per-import basis by calling `Specification::enableCache()`.
+Remember that whilst using a `CachingConnector` enables caching, caching must also be enabled on a per-import basis by calling `Import::enableCache()`.

 Note that Caching is not yet supported for asynchronous imports.